 There’s also the biggest missing feature to talk about: ultra-wideband support.
-The upcoming Tile Ultra is slated to add UWB-enabled precision tracking features to rival the AirTag, but I can’t help but think the feature should be part of the Tile Pro.
-This tracker is already more expensive than the AirTag, yet lacks pinpoint accuracy of Apple’s device.
+The still-unreleased Tile Ultra is slated to add UWB-enabled precision tracking features to rival the AirTag, but I can’t help but think the feature should be part of the Tile Pro.
+Unfortunately, Tile announced its Ultra back in 2021, and we’re now concerned that it might not actually launch.
+This tracker is already more expensive than the AirTag, yet lacks the pinpoint accuracy of Apple’s device.
 Having to wait for a new, more expensive Tile pokes a few holes in the value of the Tile Pro (2022).

 Tile Pro (2022) review: Should I buy it?